OneTronix - Solar Monitoring App Design by Ather WaseemOneTronix - Solar Monitoring App Design by Ather Waseem

 Web Dashboard

-The web dashboard extends the product for installers who need a larger view of their client base.
-The kind of detailed monitoring that works better on a wider screen than a phone.
+The web dashboard extends the product for installers who need a larger view of their client base, the kind of detailed monitoring that works better on a wider screen than a phone.

+The same design language carries over from the mobile app: the color system, typography, and component style are consistent across both surfaces.
 This wasn't done just for visual consistency, it reduces cognitive load for installers who switch between their phone in the field and a desktop back at the office.
 The interface feels familiar regardless of where it's being used.

 The dashboard gives installers a deeper view of individual client systems: historical performance data, usage trends, and system health details that go beyond what the mobile overview surfaces.